lvh/caesium/README.md

 caesium uses [semver](http://semver.org/).

-I will try not to break backwards compatibility unnecessarily, even in major versions.
-However, since this is a security-sensitive library, I will actively remove functions or APIs that have serious security problems, instead of simply documenting the problem.
-Hence, despite the rapidly changing major version numbers, you are strongly encouraged to always upgrade to the latest version.
-If it breaks your code, that's a sign your code might have a previously undetected issue.
+Since this is a security-sensitive library, I will actively remove functions or APIs that have serious security problems, instead of simply documenting the problem.

 ## License